How can I participate?

 If your practitioner uses disposable plastic speculums, you can ask her/him to take it home after the exam and keep it to use by yourself later.

-If you’d like to see your cervix in the privacy of your own home, you can purchase a speculum kit here from the Feminist Women’s Health Clinic website.
+If you’d like to see your cervix in the privacy of your own home, you can purchase a speculum kit here.

 How do I clean my speculum?